Jaydip0724/fraud-detection-system/docs/model_explanation.md

 ## Introduction

-This document explains the machine learning model used in our real-time fraud detection system, detailing the architecture, methodology, and rationale behind our approach.
+This document explains the machine learning model used in my real-time fraud detection system, detailing the architecture, methodology, and rationale behind my approach.
 The system is designed to identify fraudulent transactions while minimizing both false positives and false negatives.

 ## Model Selection

 ### Why RandomForest?

-We chose the Random Forest classifier for the following reasons:
+I chose the Random Forest classifier for the following reasons:

 1. **Robustness to outliers**: Financial transactions data typically contains outliers, and Random Forest is less sensitive to them than parametric models.